 Nancy Ruppert, a professor at the University of North Carolina, Asheville, has taught middle school math and science for a total of 15 years in Florida, Georgia, and South Carolina.
 She has coordinated middle grades programs at Shorter College, and Charleston Southern University before arriving at UNC-Asheville in 2002.
 Nancy worked with a team of professors from North and South Carolina, Georgia, and Virginia to create four Southeast Regional Professors of Middle Level Education Symposia, and served as co-chair of the first two of these conferences.
 Additionally, she served as president of the National Professors of Middle Level Education (NaPOMLE).
 Contact Nancy at email@example.com

 Gail Anderson has been a middle level educator for more than 15 years, having taught technology, math, and science.
 She currently teaches at Stephens Middle School in Salem, Oregon.
 She is co-chair of the Oregon Middle Level Consortium and has served as a regional representative of the Oregon Middle Level Association.
 Gail has Bachelor of Arts and Doctor of Education degrees from the University of Oregon and a Master’s in teaching from Pacific University.
-Contact Gail at email@example.com
+Contact Gail at firstname.lastname@example.org

 Michelle Owens Hayward

 Michelle Owens Hayward is executive director for elementary and middle level education for Fayetteville Public Schools, Arkansas.
 She is an officer and board member for the Arkansas Association of Middle Level Administrators, and is a co-director of the Arkansas Schools to Watch initiative.
 Michelle received the AMLE Distinguished Educator award in 2013 and was named National Distinguished Principal for Middle School in 2008 and 2014.
 She serves as a co-director of the Arkansas Schools to Watch program.
 Additionally, Michelle participated in the authorship and development of the Arkansas Code of Ethics for Professional Educators Contact Michelle at email@example.com